4 Ways to Display Your ID Card

 Benefits of strap clips:

-• Economical and affordable: Clips can range from plastic to vinyl, all which are cost effective.
+• Economical and affordable: Clips can range from plastic to vinyl, all of which are cost-effective.

-• Variety of uses: Strap clips can be used by itself, with a badge holder, with a lanyard, or with a badge reel.
+• Variety of uses: Strap clips can be used by themselves, with a badge holder, with a lanyard, or with a badge reel.

 • Easiest to use